 From storage halls to archive shelves: How everything began.

-Board meeting during the founding era.
+General meeting during the founding era.
 Foto: DOMiD-Archive, Köln

 In 1990, our organization was founded and registered as a non-profit organization under the name "DOMiT—The Documentation Center and Museum of Migration from Turkey."
 It was founded by four immigrants from Turkey, who were motivated by a glaring deficiency: neither historians nor museums nor archives were paying attention to the history of immigrants.
 In order to preserve the historical legacy of those immigrants, an archive was established.
 In 2000 the organization moved from Essen to Cologne.
 Today, our archive is a one-of-a-kind assemblage, which reflects the social, cultural and everyday history of immigration to Germany.
 At the same time, our founders strove for the creation of a central museum of migration in Germany – a goal we continue to pursue today.

 In 2007, DOMiT united with the registered association "Museum of Migration in Germany" (Migrationsmuseum in Deutschland e.V.) another group, whose members advocated a central museum for migration history.
 This merger brought together migrants from diverse places of origin, as well as Germans with no personal migration background.
 With this change, we sought a new name to better reflect the organization's composition and the collection's content, which was expanded to include all immigrant communities in Germany.
 Because the name DOMiT was fairly well-recognized, the members decided to change the name only slightly, to DOMiD—"Dokumentationszentrum und Museum über die Migration in Deuschland."
 Thus we became the "Documentation Center and Museum of Migration in Germany."